 Adding pathfinding is a piece of cake!

-Then, we simply need to bake our nav mesh — to do that, we simply open the Unity’s “Navigation” panel and click the “Bake” button! 😉
+Finally, we can simply bake our nav mesh by clicking the “Bake” button! 😉

 Thanks to Unity’s AI/Navigation system, it is very easy to move our agents around.
 It only takes one line of code!
 This means that our